unchainedshop/unchained/docs/plugins.md

 		- isOverDue: Boolean sets the logic when a subscription end time is due
 		- isValidForActivation: Boolean sets the logic when a subscription can be activated
 		- nextPeriod: return a timestamp value denoting the next subscription period
-		- shouldTriggerAction: Not implemented at the  moment but is used to trigger a different action, like and a work to a work queue based on certain logic logs(message, options)

 enrollment Errors enum EnrollmentError {